 - I wanted out of the 9 to 5

 - I wanted the freedom to work anywhere in the world

 - I wanted to be my own boss and have ultimate control over my life.

-Maybe you started because you hate your job, want to provide financial stability for your family or save for retirement – whatever your reasons, remind yourself of them whenever your motivation is low.
+Maybe you started because you hate your job, want to provide financial stability for your family or save for retirement – whatever your reasons for starting affiliate marketing, remind yourself of them whenever your motivation is low.